codestacks/jekyll-category-pagination/README.md

 ## Parameters

-Set your config options within 'categories', the following options can be used:
+Set your config options in `_config.yml` within 'categories', the following options can be used:

-- 'pagination' how many posts per page
+- `pagination` how many posts per page, default is 5
-- 'layout' which layout to use
+- `layout` which layout file from your `_layouts` folder to use, default is 'category.html'
-- 'directory' target directory of generated pages
+- `directory` target directory of generated pages, default is 'categories'
-- 'details' list of categories to generate pages for, each one can have title, layout, pagination and weight (which can be used within your navigation template for sorting)
+- `details` list of categories to generate pages for, each one can have `title`, `layout`, `pagination` and `weight` (which can be used within your navigation template for sorting)

 ## Template Data

 Within your template you can use the following information.
+Templates has do be placed in your `_layouts` folder and should be specified in your configuration.
+For example `layouts/category.html` has to be `layout: category.html` beneath the 'categories:' key in your `_config.yml` file.

-- 'page.posts' list of posts
+- `page.posts` list of posts
-- 'page.nextUrl' url to next page, only available if next page exists
+- `page.nextUrl` url to next page, only available if next page exists
-- 'page.prevUrl' url to previous page, only available if previous page exists
+- `page.prevUrl` url to previous page, only available if previous page exists
-- 'page.posts' number of posts
+- `page.posts` number of posts
-- 'page.category' your category
+- `page.category` your category
-- 'page.weight' your weight
+- `page.weight` your weight
-- 'page.title' your title
+- `page.title` your title
-- 'page.number' the current page number
+- `page.number` the current page number
-- 'page.more' boolean, true if there is one more site
+- `page.more` boolean, true if there is one more site

 ## Example Configuration